treasure-data/treasure-boxes/machine-learning/recommendation/README.md

 ## Conclusion

-Treasure Workflow provides an easy way to generate such recommendations.
-What you need to prepare is a training table.
+Treasure Workflow provides an easy way to generate top-k recommendations.
+What you need to prepare is just a training table.

 For further reading for algorithm and/or workflow details, please refer [this page](docs/more.md).

-[Contact us](https://www.treasuredata.com/contact_us) if you interested in [a payed consulting service](https://docs.treasuredata.com/articles/data-science-consultation).
+[Contact us](https://www.treasuredata.com/contact_us) if you interested in [our paid consulting service](https://docs.treasuredata.com/articles/data-science-consultation).